pág. 11683

 This kind of government support is regarded as a process booster, which should be defined as the fifth

-factor, as depicted in Figure 9.
+factor, as depicted in Fig

-Figure 9.
-Factor 5 addition to the key factors for the CBET establishment
+9. Factor 5 addition to the key factors for the CBET establishment

 CONCLUSIONS